sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

   visuals, but stick to using machine-to-machine entrypoints.

-* **Performance tests**: Also referred to as "load tests," these are end-to-end (E2E) tests that employ large volumes of data or requests to evaluate the system's behavior when subjected to heavy usage.
+* **Performance tests**: Also referred to as "load tests," these are end-to-end (E2E) tests that employ large volumes of data or requests to evaluate the system's behaviour when subjected to heavy usage.
 Performance tests serve as a means to assess the runtime efficiency of your systems, particularly under extreme conditions, and to identify bottlenecks or performance degradation within the system.

 * **UI tests**: User Interface tests, often abbreviated as UI tests, belong to the category of end-to-end tests that interact with the system through its graphical user interface (if available).
 These tests require specialized tooling, such as browser-control software, to be executed automatically.
-UI tests mimic user behavior by navigating through the user interface, verifying that the UI accurately displays the expected results and maintains its intended appearance.
+UI tests mimic user behaviour by navigating through the user interface, verifying that the UI accurately displays the expected results and maintains its intended appearance.
 However, UI tests are challenging to set up, have a lengthy execution time, and are known for their fragility, as even minor alterations to the UI structure can lead to test failures[^3].

-* **Exploratory tests**: These are manual tests aimed at uncovering unexpected behaviors or system properties that may not have been previously known.
-They are designed to reveal unusual situations, such as using extreme or nonsensical values, and are best conducted by individuals who were not directly involved in the system's creation to avoid unintentional bias towards expected behaviors.
+* **Exploratory tests**: These are manual tests aimed at uncovering unexpected behaviours or system properties that may not have been previously known.
+They are designed to reveal unusual situations, such as using extreme or nonsensical values, and are best conducted by individuals who were not directly involved in the system's creation to avoid unintentional bias towards expected behaviours.

 * **Recovery tests**: In simple terms, recovery tests involve intentionally disrupting (either partially or entirely) your system and observing how it recovers.
 The recovery process can be performed manually or automatically.
 Think of these tests as a fire drill for your software systems,